 - Artist: Procreate, Sketchbook, Foundation, OpenSea, Zora

 Kyla Scanlon is a multi-hyphenate creator.
-She writes a Substack newsletter about the stock market, hosts the Let’s Appreciate podcast, creates daily TikToks for 100,000 followers on the market, and uploads one to two YouTube videos each month on topics like stablecoins and the metaverse.
+She writes a Substack newsletter about the stock market, hosts the Let’s Appreciate podcast, creates daily TikToks on the market for 160,000 followers, and uploads one to two YouTube videos each month on topics like stablecoins and the metaverse.

 Kyla uses a range of tools in her creator economy tech stack that can keep up with her creativity: